 1 Technically, the center of the range meter is the center of the depth of view.
-The 3D scanner has near and far cutting planes (see Figure 3.2) that determine the optimum distance between the scanner and the target object.
+The 3D scanner has near and far cutting planes (see Figure 2) that determine the optimum distance between the scanner and the target object.
 Artec Studio offers the Range meter feature so you can easily visualize the distance between the scanner and the object during the recording process.
-The Range meter comprises a set of semitransparent diagrams located on the left side of the 3D View window (see Figure 5.3).
+The Range meter comprises a set of semitransparent diagrams located on the left side of the 3D View window (see Figure 29).
 Each histogram displays the distribution of captured surface points by distance from the scanner.
-The color corresponds to the set of surfaces from which it was obtained: by default, gray indicates registered key frames, light green indicates the last few frames of a registered sequence, dark green indicates the last successfully registered frame and red indicates a registration error.
+The color corresponds to the set of surfaces from which it was obtained: by default, gray indicates registered key frames, dark green indicates the last successfully registered frame and red indicates a registration error.